jeremy-f-manalo/Portfolio/README.md

 # Data Analytics Portfolio

-A modern, high-performance portfolio website built with a focus on clean design and interactive data storytelling.
+A modern, responsive portfolio website built with a focus on clean design and interactive data storytelling.
 This repository contains the source code for my professional landing page, hosted on GitHub Pages.

 [**View Live Portfolio →**](https://jeremy-f-manalo.github.io/portfolio/)